 As a sales conversation, they should be aware of your brand and solutions.
-They may have outdated information about your products and services, and it’s possible their needs and budget have changed.
+They may have outdated information about your products and services, and it’s possible their needs and budgets have changed.

-Instead of trying to close the sale, focus your call center campaign on confirming their contact info, needs, and identify any potential obstacles.
+Instead of trying to close the sale, focus your call center campaign on confirming their contact info and needs and identifying any potential obstacles.

 3) Outbound Customer Referrals

 A customer referral campaign with a focus on existing, satisfied customers.

 The goal is not to sell but instead to gather an idea of your customer base’s impression of your products.
 Use the right customer satisfaction survey questions for more in-depth insight.
 This outbound campaign can reduce churn and escalate small issues before they harm the relationship.

 A customer survey campaign can also be an opportunity to offer upgrades or try to upsell existing customers.
 A customer might let your agents know that they aren’t happy with their current plan or product.
 Plan ahead with scripts and specific deals to pitch.

 With the right strategy, you can generate more referrals with even more potential upsell opportunities.

 Inbound campaigns help you improve how your agents handle incoming calls.
 Instead of focusing on sales, most inbound campaigns concentrate on improving customer service.
 You can segment and focus on specific customer levels.